Forrest Gordon Orrell

 - Died January 12, 1993 in Chula Vista, CA USA

-Orrell also pitched pretty well as a war-time player in 1943-45, posting a 4-4 record while appearing in 32 games with a 3.01 ERA for the Detroit Tigers in 1943, '44, '45.
-The Tigers won the 1945 World Series but Orrell's last major league appearance was on August 6, and he did not play in the Series.
+Orrell also pitched pretty well as a war-time player from 1943 to 1945, posting a 4-4 record while appearing in 32 games with a 3.01 ERA for the Detroit Tigers in 1943, 1944 and 1945.
+The Tigers won the 1945 World Series but Orrell's last major league appearance was on August 6th, and he did not play in the Series.

 After his long run in professional baseball, Orrell was self-employed in the swimming pool maintenance business.
-Orrell died from pneumonia on January 12, 1993 at the Scripps Memorial Hospital in Chula Vista, CA. Forrest Gordon Orrell passed away at 76 years of age.
+Orrell died from pneumonia on January 12, 1993 at the Scripps Memorial Hospital in Chula Vista, CA. He was 76.